CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/scripting.md

 Consult the development guides of the script engine you want to configure for further information on available parameters.
 Note that the supported options can differ between versions of the script engine.

 You can set system properties either programmatically through `System.setProperty(parameter, value)` or as JVM arguments, for example upon application start on command line via `-Dparameter=value`.
 Most application servers like Wildfly, Tomcat, Websphere, and Weblogic support providing JVM arguments via environment variables `JAVA_OPTS` or `JAVA_OPTIONS`.
 Consult your application server's documentation to learn how to pass on JVM arguments.
-Camunda Run supports setting JVM arguments via the `JAVA_OPTS` environment variable as well.
+Operaton Run supports setting JVM arguments via the `JAVA_OPTS` environment variable as well.

 ## Custom ScriptEngineResolver

 You can provide a custom `ScriptEngineResolver` implementation to configure script engines.
 Depending on the specifc script engine to configure, you can gain more configuration options with this approach.
 You can add your custom script engine resolver to the engine configuration with the `#setScriptEngineResolver(ScriptEngineResolver)` method.

-You can inherit from the `org.camunda.bpm.engine.impl.scripting.engine.DefaultScriptEngineResolver` for starters in case configuring an existing script engine instance is sufficient for you.
+You can inherit from the `org.operaton.bpm.engine.impl.scripting.engine.DefaultScriptEngineResolver` for starters in case configuring an existing script engine instance is sufficient for you.
 By overriding the `#configureScriptEngines(String, ScriptEngine)` method of the `DefaultScriptEngineResolver`, you can change settings on the script engine instance provided to that method as shown in the following example:

 ```java